What Is the Cause of Sinus Infection?

 You absolutely can clear up a sinus infection without antibiotics.
 Many people mistakenly believe that every sinus infection requires a prescription antibiotic.
 Because viruses cause the majority of sinus infections, antibiotics, which only treat bacterial infections, often provide no benefit.

-Using antibiotics when they are not necessary leads to negative consequences, such as severe skin rashes and the development of antibiotic-resistant bacteria.
-Healthcare providers often recommend a "watchful waiting" strategy.
-This involves monitoring your symptoms for a few days while using home remedies, bed rest and over-the-counter pain relievers.
+Using antibiotics when they are not necessary can lead to negative consequences, and these risks are not worth taking when antibiotics will not help.
+The most common side effects are gastrointestinal problems such as nausea, diarrhea and stomach pain.
+Less common reactions can include severe allergic responses, such as severe skin rashes, and a dangerous gastrointestinal infection called C. difficile.
+Additionally, the development of antibiotic-resistant bacteria increases with inappropriate antibiotic usage since bacteria can change and stop responding to the medications that are designed to kill them.
+Therefore, physicians and other healthcare providers often recommend a "watchful waiting" strategy, which involves monitoring your symptoms for a few days while using home remedies, bed rest and over-the-counter pain relievers.

-However, you should see a doctor if you experience severe facial pain, symptoms that worsen after initially improving, symptoms lasting longer than 10 days with no relief or a fever that lasts for three to four days.
-In these specific cases, a medical professional can determine if antibiotics are the right course of action to restore your health.
+However, you should see a physician or healthcare professional if you begin to experience severe facial pain, symptoms that worsen after initially improving, symptoms lasting longer than 10 days with no relief or a fever that lasts more than three to four days.
+In these specific cases, a healthcare professional can determine if antibiotics are the appropriate course of action in addition to other remedies.

 Learn more about primary care here.